orpaltech/dreamstalker/README.md

 # dreamstalker

-This is a device for working with lucid dreams.
-The idea is derived from here: https://smartelectron.ru/projects/pribor-dlya-osoznannyh-snovidenij-dreamstalker-pro.
+This device is designed to assist with lucid dreaming.
+The idea comes from this site: https://smartelectron.ru/projects/pribor-dlya-osoznannyh-snovidenij-dreamstalker-pro.